 Will you have a car?

-Regardless if you choose to live in Dublin city centre or rural Co.
-Mayo, access to a car is an important consideration.
+Regardless of where you choose to rent in Ireland, access to a car is an important consideration.
 If you have a car or plan on buying one, then you should consider choosing a property that provides a parking space, especially if you intend to live in Dublin.
-If you don’t intend on driving, then you need access to public transport or find a place to live that is within walking or cycling distance of where you work or study.
-It is important to remember that public transport is far more reliable in cities like Dublin and Cork than it is in the countryside, but even then, you still need to do the research to make sure the closest bus stop isn’t too far away.
+If you don’t intend on driving in Ireland, then you need access to public transport or find a place to live that is within walking or cycling distance of where you work or study.
+It is important to remember that public transport is far more reliable in cities like Dublin and Cork than it is in the countryside, but even then, you still need to do the research to make sure the closest bus stop isn’t too far away from your house or apartment in Ireland.